Clandestine cell system: National Front for the Liberation of South Vietnam

 Also known as the Viet Cong, this organization grew from earlier anticolonial groups fighting the French and from anti-Japanese guerrillas during World War II.

 Provisional Irish Republican Army

 The modern Provisional Irish Republican Army (PIRA) has a history going back to Irish revolutionary forces in the early 20th century.
 Its doctrine and organization have changed over time, as political, technological, and cultural situations have changed in Ireland.
+John Barnard Jenkins, leader of the militant Welsh nationalist organization Mudiad Amddiffyn Cymru (MAC) during the 1960s, credited MAC's implementation of the cell system with influencing the PIRA's later adoption of the strategy.

 Officially, the PIRA was hierarchical, but as British security forces became more effective it changed to a semiautonomous model for its operational and for certain of its support cells (such as transportation, intelligence, cover, and security).
 Its leadership saw itself as guiding and as building consensus.
 The lowest-level cells, typically of 2–5 people, tended to be built from people with existing personal relationships.
 British counterinsurgents could understand the command structure, but not the workings of the operational cells.

-The had an extensive network of inactive or sleeper cells, so it could summon new ad hoc organizations for any specific operation.
+The PIRA had an extensive network of inactive or sleeper cells, so it could summon new ad hoc organizations for any specific operation.